 Feature Description Interactive Check to click into and control a shadow session.
 Clear this option for view-only mode.
 Scaled to Window Shrinks the shadowed terminal to fit into the details pane.
 Clear this option to show it in the correct resolution with scroll bars to give you a closer view.
-Share Clipboard Check to share local clipboard with VNC and other Remote Connections.
-Clear this option to disable it.
 Go Full Screen Makes the shadowed terminal's image full screen.
 Use CTL+ALT+Break to undo full screen.
 To close ThinManager, use ALT+F4.
 Send Keys Sends the selected key sequence to a shadowed terminal.
 Zoom In Use to click inside a shadow session and zoom in for detail.
 This option is dimmed until the Interactive checkbox is cleared.
 Zoom Out Use to click inside a shadow session and zoom out for an overview.
 This option is dimmed until the Interactive checkbox is cleared.
 Connect Options Use to configure the RDP settings when you connect to a Remote Desktop Server console from ThinManager.